phildong/BehaviorTracking/README.md

 As of yet, only mpg1 videos have been extensively tested, though wmv also seems to work.

 ## Running Code
-After downloading the ipynb files onto your local computer, from the terminal activate the necessary Conda environment and open Jupyter Notebook, then navigate to the files on your computer.
+After downloading the files onto your local computer in a single folder, from the terminal activate the necessary Conda environment and open Jupyter Notebook, then navigate to the files on your computer.
 The individual scripts contain more detailed instructions.